Isoperimetric Inequality on Manifolds with Quadratically Decaying Curvature: Manifolds with (QD) curvature

 \end{proof}

-Recall that we say a manifold $M$ has bounded geometry if and only if $M$ has Ricci curvature bounded from below and has a strictly positive injectivity radius.
+Recall that a manifold $M$ is said to have \emph{bounded geometry} if and only if its Ricci curvature is bounded from below and its injectivity radius is strictly positive.
 The following corollary is immediate.